 - in good moral standing

 - High school or equivalent education

 What is a drill?

 This applies to Reserve and Guard service.
-Drills are periods of Inactive Duty Training (IDT), under orders, scheduled to augment training.
+Drills are periods of inactive duty training (IDT), under orders, scheduled to augment training.
 No more than two drills can be performed on one calendar day, and each drill must be at least four hours long.
 Most units schedule multiple drills over one weekend each month (two drills Saturday and two drills Sunday).

 Depending on the Reserve or Guard program, you will receive boot camp and maybe A-school training.
 Weekend or weekday drills are considered training.
-Active Duty for Training (ADT) is 12 days of active duty at a Coast Guard unit or Coast Guard school and is required annually.

 What if I have a problem getting time off from my employer to fulfill my Reserve military service obligations?